bwagner2-git/bwagner2-git.github.io/lab5.md

   }
 ```
 <br>
-I needed used this delay to slowly ramp up the duty cylce of my PWM signal I was sending to the motor driver thus slowly ramping up the speed of the car.
+I used this delay to slowly ramp up the duty cylce of the PWM signal I was sending to the motor driver thus slowly ramping up the speed of the car.